The Fourier transform for triples of quadratic spaces: The summation formula

 \section{The summation formula}

+Let $F$ be a number field.
 Our goal in this section is to prove our main summation formula, Theorem \ref{thm:main:intro}, modulo some convergence statements that we prove later in the paper.
 We require the following assumptions on $f=f_1\otimes f_2 \in \mathcal{S}(X(\A_F) \times V(\A_F))$: There are finite places $v_1,v_2$ of $F$ (not necessarily distinct) such that

-We will also require that $\Phi \in \mathcal{S}(\A_F^2)$ satisfies $\widehat{\Phi}(0)=2\mathrm{Vol}(F^\times \backslash (\A_F^\times)^{1})^{-1}$, where
+We will also require that $\Phi \in \mathcal{S}(\A_F^2)$ satisfies $\widehat{\Phi}(0)\neq 0$, where